Robust Realized Integrated Beta Estimator with Application to Dynamic Analysis of Integrated Beta: A simulation study

+In this specification of the noise, the noise-to-signal ratio in the returns is predominantly determined by the parameters $s_1$ and $s_2$.
+Additionally, the cross-autocovariance structure of the noise is influenced by the VAR coefficients and the covariance of their innovations.
+This simulation setting satisfies Assumptions 3(a)--(f), and specifically, Assumption 3(f) can be verified by confirming that it aligns with Assumption 4.
 We repeated the simulation process $1000$ times.
-For each simulation process, we generated high-frequency data with $m=23400$ for $500$ consecutive days and used the subsampled log prices of the last $n=125,250,500$ days with high-frequency observations $m=2340,4680,23400$ per day.
+We normalized one second to $1/23400$ so that the unit time contains $6.5$ hours.
+For each simulation process, we generated high-frequency data with $m=23400$ for $500$ consecutive days and used the subsampled log prices of the last $n=125,250,500$ days with high-frequency observations $m=7800, 11700, 23400$ per day.

 For the $RIB$ estimator, we used the usual triangular weight function $g(x)=\{ x \wedge (1-x)\}$, and set $k_m = [\Delta_m ^{-0.5}]$ and $\varpi_1=0.47$ as recommended by \citet{christensen2010pre} and \citet{ait2016increased}, respectively.
-Then, we simply fixed $k_m' = [\Delta_m ^{-0.12}]$, $l_m = [\Delta_m ^{-0.2}]$, and $\delta_m = 1.0 \times 10^{-5}$.
+For each estimation of the daily integrated beta, we chose $l_m$ using the heuristic criterion presented in Section 5.1.2 of \citet{jacod2017statistical}, where the distance between two sequences is measured as the sum of their squared differences.
+To determine $k'_m$, we utilized the test for autocovariance of noise as presented in Corollary 3.5 in \citet{jacod2017statistical}.
+Details can be found in the online Appendix \ref{sec-tuning-parameter}.
 In addition, for the truncation, we chose $a_1$ and $a_2$ as four times the sample standard deviation of the pre-averaged prices $k_m^{-1/2} \tilde{Y}_{1,t_{d,k}}^{m}$ and $k_m^{-1/2} \tilde{Y}_{2,t_{d,k}}^{m}$, respectively.
 We then needed to determine $C_b$.
 To do this, we checked the effect of the choice of $C_b$ of the $RIB$ estimator.
-Figure \ref{Figure-sensitivity} depicts the estimated mean squared errors (MSE) of the $RIB$ estimator with $m=23400$ against varying $C_b$ from $0.4$ to $3.0$, where $\kappa=0.68$ and the integrated beta $I\beta_i$ is calculated as the Riemann sum of the true beta values for each trading days.
+Figure \ref{Figure-sensitivity} depicts the estimated mean squared errors (MSE) of the $RIB$ estimator with $m=23400$ against varying $C_b$ from $0.4$ to $3.0$, where $\kappa=0.67$ and the integrated beta $I\beta_i$ is calculated as the Riemann sum of the true beta values for each trading days.
 From Figure \ref{Figure-sensitivity}, we find that for $C_b < 1$, the MSEs decrease as $C_b$ increases, and for $C_b \geq 1$, the MSEs slightly increase as $C_b$ increases.
 This may be because the window size for the spot betas should be large enough to estimate spot betas, but too large a window size hinders the capture of the intraday dynamics of the beta processes.
 From this analysis, we set $C_b=1$.